Book an appointment

 We appreciate your patience during this time.

 You are not allowed to book a birth appointment online if you need help/support with your English.
 The translator appointment takes longer and we have specified slots to allow enough time for the registrars and customers.
-These are restricted due to room availability and staffing.
 You will need to get a friend or relative to interpret for you.
-Please email us your interpreters phone number to firstname.lastname@example.org.
+Please email us your interpreter's phone number to email@example.com.
 Please include your details and date and place of birth for baby and we will call your interpreter to arrange a time for you to attend the offices WITH your interpreter.
-The same rules apply regarding the older births with translators taking priority.
 If you have an urgent request, please email us and this will be looked at on a case by case basis if we have availability.

 If you have booked an appointment online AND you need an interpreter, you will NOT be seen for that appointment.
 We cannot accommodate those translator appointments within back to back appointments with the birth appointment times allocated.